 6. Learn about the historical precedent.
 There is nothing that happens that hasn’t happened countless other times before.
 Most people get into a breakup, and most come out just fine.
 Keep this in mind.
 Once you stretch your life’s timeline far enough, every heartbreak, no matter how painful, becomes trivial — a source of laughter at parties even.
 Especially if you’re young.

 7. Notice your biases at play.
 Unpopular opinion: you’re probably wrong about what you think will happen and how you’ll feel in the future.
-Human perceptions are fundamentally inaccurate due to all the biases at play: confirmation bias, negativity bias, and Impact bias being the most prevalent during the uncertainty following a breakup.
+Human perceptions are fundamentally inaccurate due to all the biases at play: confirmation bias, negativity bias, and impact bias being the most prevalent during uncertainty following a breakup.

 8. Accept not knowing.
 It’s okay not to know what happens next.
 Accept and embrace it.
 Think of it as reading a book without knowing the ending.
 It’s part of the fun.
 And while you’re at it, make the book fun in general.
-In other words, lead a life you’re proud about.
-Besides,
+In other words, lead a life you’re proud of.

 One of the coolest things I’ve learned over the years while conversing with people going through a breakup — as well as with those going through other life challenges like starting a business, switching careers, dating, marrying, etc. — is that no one knows what the fuck they’re doing.

-Even I, despite running a business since 2016, still have no idea what I’m doing half of the time with it.
+Even I, despite running a business (my blog) since 2016, still have no idea what I’m doing half of the time with it.
 I’m literally making up my path as I go along, diligently learning new things and growing as a person.

 And I guess that’s the best advice I can give you: don’t seek out certainty.
 Fuck certainty.
 Certainty keeps us stuck.
 Uncertainty, however, challenges us to become more resilient and less shitty people.
 So, instead of trying to avoid or escape it, lean into it and take it up for a dance.